Download oVirt

 Consoles

 The console is a graphical window that allows you to view and interact with the screen of a Virtual Machine.
-In oVirt, you can use a web-based console viewer or a desktop application (we recommend Remote Viewer).
+In oVirt, you can use a web-based console viewer or a desktop application (we recommend Virt Viewer).
 For Windows virtual machines, Remote Desktop Protocol is also available.
-See Installing Console Components, VNC Console Options, and and Browser Support and Mobile Clients for more information.
+See Installing Console Components, VNC Console Options, and and Browser Support for more information.

 RPM Repositories and GPG keys